AWS Storage Gateway is a fully managed hybrid cloud storage service that helps enable your on-premises applications to use AWS cloud storage.

 - CachePercentUsed: similar to CacheFree but from the opposite perspective, this metric shows the percentage of the total cache capacity that is currently being utilized.
 Monitoring this helps in managing the cache size and optimizing cache performance, ensuring that the cache is not underutilized or overfilled, which can lead to decreased performance.

-If you’re looking to save on your AWS costs, nOps makes it easy and painless for engineers to take action on cloud cost optimization.
+If you’re looking to save on your AWS Storage Gateway cost, nOps makes it easy for engineers to take action on cloud cost optimization.

 The nOps all-in-one cloud platform features include:

-- Commitment management: Automatic life-cycle management of your EC2/RDS/EKS commitments with risk-free guarantee
+- Commitment management: Use 100% of your commitments with a risk-free guarantee

 nOps was recently ranked #1 with five stars in G2’s cloud cost management category, and we optimize $1.5+ billion in cloud spend for our customers.